Frequently asked questions

 What is your sharpening process?

-For my Traditional Whetstone service, I sharpen entirely by hand using a progression of natural & synthetic Japanese whetstones and diamond plates.
-Each knife receives a treatment that is custom-tailored to the type of knife, condition of the blade, specific bevels, and level of dullness.
-All Japanese knives are treated with natural whestones and finished on a leather strop to remove any remaining micro-materials on the apex of the edge.
+For my Traditional Whetstone service, which I recommend for traditional Japanese knives, I sharpen entirely by hand using a progression of natural & synthetic Japanese whetstones and diamond plates.
+All Japanese knives are treated with natural whetstones and finished on a leather strop to remove any remaining micro-materials on the apex of the edge.
+Lastly, tsubaki oil is applied to the blade for corrosion resistance and to the handle for wood conditioning and moisture resistance.

 Do you sharpen items other than kitchen knives?